johnodonnell123/johnodonnell123.github.io/pages/page_EDA.md

 <img src="/images/EDA/Oil and Wells by Operator Results.PNG?raw=true" width="50%" height="50%">

 ## What Operator has Produced the Most Oil for their Well Count?
 Displaying results with Plotly bar chart.
 Producing more oil with less wells likely translates into better project level economics (and better investments).
+This obviously has a temporal influence baked in, as some operators may simply have more wells that have been producing longer.
+It's an interesting observation nonetheless.

 <img src="/images/EDA/Oil Per Well by Operator.PNG?raw=true" width="50%" height="50%">